syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 {% endhighlight %}

+### Displaying pop-up when SfPopupLayout is not set as root view

-    * You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.
+ You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

-#### Displaying pop-up when SfPopupLayout is not set as root view
+ Refer to the following code example for displaying popup.

 {% highlight c# %}